Quantum channels and memory effects: Quantum channels divisibility and dynamical maps

-The subset of $\mathfrak{P}$ given by the divisible quantum channels is denoted below by $\mathfrak{D}$.
+Hereafter the subset of $\mathfrak{P}$ of divisible channels is denoted as $\mathfrak{D}$.
 The notion of divisibility can then be refined by considering different kinds of divisible quantum channels.
 First, one introduces a notion of Markovianity for quantum channels related to their decomposability, rather than to their composability as done in Sec.\ref{sec:tqmc}.
-According to \cite{WC08} a quantum channel is called Markovian if it is an element of a completely positive continuous one-parameter semigroup.
+According to \cite{WC08} a quantum channel is called Markovian if it is an element of a continuous one-parameter semigroup of CPTP maps.

 In such a case there exists a (Liouvillian) generator $\mathcal{L}$ such that the quantum channel can be written as $\Lambda(t)=e^{t \mathcal{L}} \in \mathfrak{P}$ for all $t\geq 0$.
 A standard form for such generators was derived in \cite{GKS76,L76}: \beq \mathcal{L}\rho = i [\rho,H] + \sum_{\alpha,\beta} G_{\alpha,\beta} \left(F_\alpha\rho F_\beta^\dagger -\frac{1}{2}\{F_\beta^\dagger F_\alpha,\rho\}\right) \eeq where $G\geq 0$, $\{\;,\;\}$ denotes the anti-commutator and the operators $H$ and $F_\alpha$ respectively describe the Hamiltonian and non-Hamiltonian dynamical terms.